CW-X Compression Tights Review

-Before my marathon I bought a pair of CW-X tights.
+Before my marathon, I bought a pair of CW-X tights.
 I bought them on my own free will…(IE: I’m receiving no payment and this post is not sponsored).

-Running in CW-X Leggings:
+Running in CW-X Tights:

-I do believe they live up to their claim of less fatigue and faster recovery.
+In short: I’m happy with my purchase of CWX tights, and I do believe they live up to their claim of less fatigue and faster recovery.

 Questions for you:

 Have you tried compression tights before?

 Have you ever had IT band issues?